 - Incorrectly reading the spin on the ball

 - Trying to smash the ball

-- Have poor footwork
+- Having poor footwork

-However, there are three things to keep in mind before returning the shot.
+There are three things to keep in mind before returning the shot.

 Next, you want to approach the shot with your racket low on the table.
 This allows you to get under the ball.